ningci0723/Election_Analysis/README.md

 ## Election-Audit Results

-Based on the election analysis results, we can find the following results.
+Based on the election analysis results, we can find the following conclusion.

 1. There are 369,711 votes casted in this election.
 2. The list of number of votes and percentage of total votes for each county can be find below: